 Weddings are all about family, friends, enjoying the moment, and savoring the food!
 Take time to soak in the long range mountain views and enjoy the crisp North Carolina Mountain air on the happiest day of your life!

-The Barn on New River hosts elegant weddings and parties near one of the oldest rivers in the world; the South Fork of the New River.
+The Barn on New River hosts elegant weddings and parties near one of the world’s oldest rivers: the South Fork of the New River.
 You will not find another property as remarkable as ours.
 It hosts a 4900 square foot barn with 30’ ceilings on 100 beautiful acres and a cabin and honeymoon suite.
 We’re located in the High Country in the Blue Ridge Mountains near Boone and West Jefferson North Carolina.
 Take a deeper look at the venue, availability, and packages.